vuejs/eslint-plugin-vue/docs/rules/multiline-html-element-content-newline.md

 - `ignores` ... the configuration for element names to ignore line breaks style. default `["pre", "textarea", ...INLINE_ELEMENTS]`.
 - `allowEmptyLines` ... if `true`, it allows empty lines around content.
 If you want to disallow multiple empty lines, use [no-multiple-empty-lines] in combination.
     default `false`
+- `ignoreComments` ... if `true`, it allows comments to be on the same line as the tag. default `false`

 ::: info